awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-on-premises-instance.md

 Not what you're looking for?
 + To practice deploying to an Amazon EC2 instance running Amazon Linux or RHEL, see [Tutorial: Deploy WordPress to an Amazon EC2 Instance \(Amazon Linux or Red Hat Enterprise Linux and Linux, macOS, or Unix\)](tutorials-wordpress.md)\.
 + To practice deploying to an Amazon EC2 instance running Windows Server, see [Tutorial: Deploy a "Hello, World\!"
 Application with AWS CodeDeploy \(Windows Server\)](tutorials-windows.md)\.

-This tutorial builds on concepts introduced in [Try a Sample In\-Place Deployment in AWS CodeDeploy](getting-started-wizard-in-place.md)\.
-If you have not yet completed the Sample deployment wizard for an in\-place deployment, you may want to do that first\.

 **Topics**
 + [Prerequisites](#tutorials-on-premises-instance-prerequisites)